At the B2B Marketing Summit earlier in the year, two things were instantly apparent:

 That’s no coincidence.
 The Content Marketing Institute says 88% of B2B organisations are using content marketing right now.

-That adds up, putting it politely, to a metric shit-tonne of content.
+That adds up to a lot of content.

 Which is a problem, obviously.
 Doug Kessler was predicting it almost four years and three million SlideShare views ago.
 More recently (in fact, also at the B2B Summit), Octopus Group pointed out that the proliferation of content is actually making B2B buying decisions slower.